 5:23 p.m.
 Sergeant William Burchard and Officer Tyler Brabham responded to a report of a motor vehicle crashing into a building on Woodview Way.
 Air bags were deployed.
 The management company of the building was contacted.
 The Fire Department and building inspector responded.
 A tow truck was requested.
-Bonnie DiCori, 67, of 4 Woodview Way was arrested and charged with OUI liquor and operating as to endanger.
+A Woodview Way resident was arrested and charged with OUI liquor and operating as to endanger.

 8:18 a.m.
 A tow truck company reported a vehicle in a Yale Road driveway was close to a 44-foot drop and was being held by a stump.
 Officer Moira McGaffigan responded and assisted the employees.